jessepav/lacygoill-wiki-backup/vim/autocmd.md

 ---

-Or when your command needs to be  fired from two different autocmds (because you need two patterns with different meanings or values).
+When your  command needs to  be fired from  two different autocmds  (because you need two patterns with different meanings or values).
-Suppose you want to call `Func()` only once, as soon as `CursorHold` is fired or you enter the Ex command-line `CmdlineEnter`; you could write:
+Suppose you want to call `Func()` only once, as soon as `CursorHold` is fired or you enter the Ex command-line; you could write:

     augroup some_group
         au!